-A typical early childhood day begins with the transition from home to school–changing from outdoor to indoor shoes, removing and storing outdoor clothes and washing hands, before heading to circle.
+A typical primary day begins with the transition from home to school–changing from outdoor to indoor shoes, removing and storing outdoor clothes and washing hands, before heading to circle.
 In circle the children count their classmates, observe the weather, update the calendar, sing, listen to stories and have lessons.
 On extra-special days, they’ll celebrate classmate’s birthdays.

 At the end of circle the children are dismissed to work.
 This may be work left out from the last work time, a lesson with a teacher, or a new choice.
 Work time lasts nearly two hours, allowing each child to complete several work cycles and work in several areas of the environment.

 After a full morning of work the children do their jobs, participate in a short circle and prepare to go outdoors.
 We go outdoors nearly every day, children dress in rain boots and coats with hoods in inclement weather.
-The children from all four early childhood classrooms play on both playgrounds, providing an opportunity to make and maintain friendships beyond their classroom.
+The children from all four primary classrooms play on both playgrounds, providing an opportunity to make and maintain friendships beyond their classroom.

 Some children go home at noon, while others stay for lunch and recess, or the remainder of the school day.
-Lunch takes place in each early childhood classroom, with an emphasis on grace and courtesy, using appropriate table manners and carrying on a polite conversation.
+Lunch takes place in each primary classroom, with an emphasis on grace and courtesy, using appropriate table manners and carrying on a polite conversation.

 Afternoon class is primarily Montessori work time, augmented with specialists nearly every day.
 Work time is nearly two hours, then more outdoor time and dismissal.
 Those children who nap do so on a mat in a quiet area of their classroom.
 Throughout the day the structure and expectations remain the same, providing a predictable and safe environment.

 The Maple environment is a full-day classroom, prepared by Ms. Manuela and Ms. Eufrocina.
 Aftercare will occur in the Maple classroom.

 The Rainier environment is a full-day classroom, prepared by Ms. Aurelie and Ms. Vinita, assisted by Ms. Nicole and Ms. Mamu.